YuzheSHI/HUST-Lab_Reports-and-Assignments-LaTex-Templates/README.md

 LaTex Templates for Computer Science Lab Reports and assignments.
 Supporting Simplified Chinese.

+**A General Article Template with theorem enveriment is available!**

 Template for *Data Structure (CMU15210) Lab* is available.
 See [Preview](https://github.com/YuzheSHI/CMU-HUST-15210_Lab/blob/master/CS15210_Lab.pdf).

 Template for *Digital Logic HW* is available.